Success Stories ++ Volunteer ++ Indonesia

 In 2006, the turtle center was officially opened.
 It is accessible to anyone interested in learning more about sea turtles in Bali, their natural habitats and the activities of the center.
 For 3 years now, they have been receiving the help of international volunteers who actively support the conservation of the sea turtles.

+The fact that our volunteers come from everywhere all over the world, motivates local to do more.
 According to I Made Karse, there have been many struggles in the preservation due to the high number of poachers and others that contribute to the exploitation of the sea turtles.
 He fights hard to achieve his goal to protect and preserve the endangered animals, which seems like a tough task with only 8 staff members working in the center.
 Every single one of them cherish their work.
 “We all have the same mission, that is, acting together to conserve the sea turtles in every way we can,” says Made.
 He takes this opportunity to express his gratitude towards everyone who has supported them, “We are very, very aided.
 First, any kind of help is great.
 Just knowing that our work is supported motivates us.
 Second, the volunteers Bali Internships send us are not only a big help on site.
 When they leave they become our extended arms, informing both their home countries and others about the plight of our turtles.
 This is really helpful.”

 Three years ago it became nationally recognized that the slaughtering of sea turtles is unacceptable and hence has been prohibited by the Indonesian government and Hindu priests.
 The public is not well-informed about the fatal decline of the turtle population due to Indonesia’s lack of environmental awareness and education.
 Sea turtles are considered the “ambassadors of the ocean” (Lida Pet-Soede, biologist for tropical marine life in Bali).
 How we treat our ocean is how we treat the turtles.
-We see with our own eyes that tons of waste are washed into the sea everyday, yet we still do nothing.
+We see with our own eyes that tons of waste is washed into the sea every day, yet we still do nothing.
 We do not seem to take our responsibilities as seriously as we should.
 Natural habitats and breeding grounds of the turtles have undergone tremendous changes, some have even disappeared.
 Although the threat is of a different kind nowadays, the cause can still be ascribed to only one: us.

 “I also hope that our own people will be able to do the same.
 That local people’s hearts will be touched, that they will grow concern and soon decide to support our mission.
 Like in this case for example, these people come from so far away to help us.
 This should open our peoples eyes and show them there is a concern.
 This support motivates our activities here.”